yahoo/spivak/Reproducing-results-from-the-SoccerNet-action-spotting-challenge-2022.md

 on the confidence scores, but not on the temporal displacement predictions, as fusing the latter did not bring any improvement.
 The confidence scores are combined using a weighted average of their logits, which uses a single weight parameter.
-When running experiments for the Challenge protocl, which does not have a validation set available, we use the same parameter that was found from the Challenge Validated protocol.
+When running experiments for the Challenge protocol, which does not have a validation set available, we use the same parameter that was found from the Challenge Validated protocol.
 Thus, you should first run the commands below for the Challenge Validated protocol in order to find the weight parameter (by